 Contact our Maryland law firm

 You need a nursing home abuse lawyer who is skilled and knowledgeable in nursing home law.
 The attorneys at Chapman & Bowling will not tolerate the abuse of elderly citizens who are often defenseless and easily preyed upon.
 But there is little we can do until your issue is brought to our attention.
 Contact us.
-Our law firm represents clients throughout Maryland with offices in La Plata, Waldorf and Lexington Park and other locations available by appointment.
+Our law firm represents clients throughout Maryland with offices in Lexington Park, La Plata and other locations available by appointment.